 Birding Tour in North East India

-A 26-Days India bird watching covering Dibru-Saikhowa, Mishmi Hills, Kaziranga, Nameri, Eaglesnest, Dirang, and Sela Pass some of the specialities like Black-breasted Parrotbill, Mishmi Wren Babbler, Blyth's Tragopan, Bugun Liochicla, Wards Trogon, Cachar Wedge-Billed Wren-Babbler, Grandala, Fire-Tailed Myzornis, Goulds Showing and about 350 to 450 Species including many mammals like One-Horned Rhino, Royal Bengal Tiger.
+A 26-Days North East India Bird Watching and Himalayas Tour is moderately paced which is available on request is covering Dibru-Saikhowa, Mishmi Hills, Kaziranga, Nameri, Eaglesnest, Dirang, and Sela Pass some of the specialities like Black-breasted Parrotbill, Mishmi Wren Babbler, Blyth's Tragopan, Bugun Liochicla, Wards Trogon, Cachar Wedge-Billed Wren-Babbler, Grandala, Fire-Tailed Myzornis, Goulds Showing and about 350 to 450 Species including many mammals like One-Horned Rhino, Royal Bengal Tiger.

 Like the look of this tour but want to see what else is on offer?
 Have a look here for a tour is breathtaking Bhutan 25 days Bhutan- Paro to Samrudjonkar

 Alternative Tour Name: North East India and Himalays Tour

 Fly from Calcutta/Delhi to Dibrugarh overnight in hotel Centre Point, Tinsukhia.

 Full days birding at Dibru-Saikhowa National Park by boat and walk